MicrosoftDocs/azure-devops-docs/docs/work/backlogs/organize-backlog.md

 ::: moniker range=">= tfs-2017"

-You can multi-selectwork items on the backlog and sprint backlogs in the same way as [multi-select works within query results](../backlogs/bulk-modify-work-items.md).
+You can multi-select work items on the backlog and sprint backlogs in the same way as [multi-select works within query results](../backlogs/bulk-modify-work-items.md).
 ::: moniker-end
 ::: moniker range="tfs-2015"
 Multi-select of work items on the backlog and sprint backlogs requires TFS 2015.1 or later versions.
 This feature works in the same way as [multi-select works within query results](../backlogs/bulk-modify-work-items.md).